 Find the shortest path in a grid in XNA

-Feb 22, 2010 · Follow on Twitter and Mastodon dotnet
+Feb 22, 2010 · Follow on Twitter and Mastodon

 About the game

 In the game, players have a number of steps to move in each round, and should be able to select which tile they want to move to.
-The game should then suggest the shortest possible path to that tile, and mark tiles that are too far away in red.

-To improve the illusion of enemy intelligence, the algorithm should also be able to select a random path, if multiple options exist.
+To improve the illusion of intelligence, the algorithm should also be able to select a random path, if multiple options exist.
 This will give the enemies a random, unpredictable behavior.

 Before we continue with how this is implemented, let’s recap.